Family Thinks Woman Is Selfish For Not Adopting Her Late Sister's Dog

 What Do You Think?

-Having a dog is a personal decision that shouldn't be made without forethought on the responsibility.
+Having a dog is a personal decision that shouldn't be made without careful consideration of the responsibility involved.
 Nobody should be forced to adopt a dog they don't want for any reason.

 Good-Dragonfruit1781 isn't wrong for refusing to take in the dog since she doesn't want it.
 We would rather have her reject taking in the dog than neglect it if she takes it in against her will.